Coach Dean

 After Wednesday's 5.8mi run · 9:12/mi · 148ft gain

-Nice work getting this one in.
-That said, your last four runs have all landed at moderate effort — 148bpm average today puts you right in the grey zone again.
+Your last four runs have all landed at moderate effort.
+148bpm today puts you right in the grey zone again.
 No real easy days, no real hard day.
-That pattern builds fatigue without building much fitness.
+That pattern builds fatigue without building fitness, and it's a common injury setup.
 Try a genuinely easy 40 min tomorrow and Thursday's workout will land a lot better.

 CD